Arrcival/DumbArenaPlugin/README.md

 Controlling the center is good as some events gives stuff at the middle of the arena.

+The arena starts filled with random block of dirt and iron ore.
+There's a cutclean effect (ingots drops from ores).
+Shift+right clicking a crafting table with iron ingots or diamonds will craft armor (from the biggest one to smallest) and auto-equip it.

-*Not tested : Each kills should be rewarding a Strength buff to the killer (cumulable)*
+*Not tested : Each kills should be rewarding a Health boost buff to the killer (cumulable)*

 ---